Iam4lex/aws-certified/README.md

-Here are some of the resources I found helpful in my certification journey.
+Below are some resources that were beneficial to me on my certification adventure.

 | Name                                        | Description                              | Links                                            |